Australia

 It is possible for urgent interlocutory injunction applications to be heard by the court ex parte, without the opposing party’s involvement.
 Any orders given ex parte will generally operate only for a limited period of time until the matter can be brought to a hearing.
 The duration of any ex parte order will ordinarily be limited to a period terminating on the return date of the summons, which should be as early as practicable (usually not more than a day or two) after the order was made, when the respondent will have the opportunity to be heard.
 For this reason appeals of ex parte interlocutory injunctions are not usually made to a superior court.
 The applicant will then bear the onus of satisfying the court that the order should be continued or renewed.
 A party seeking an interlocutory injunction will ordinarily be obliged to give an undertaking to pay any damages by the defendant suffered as a result of the injunction in the event that the claim for final relief at trial fails.

-The decision to grant an interlocutory injunction can be appealed on an urgent basis to a relevant appeal court.
+The decision to grant an interlocutory injunction can be on an urgent basis to a relevant appeal court.
 The appeal court will usually list the matter before a single judge to assess the urgency (often the same or the day following the day on which the appeal is lodged) and set a timetable based on the information provided at that first listing.

 Australian state and federal courts can grant interim freezing orders, which restrain a defendant from disposing of property prior to judgment.
 These orders are a species of interlocutory orders.
 Such applications may be filed at the Supreme Court or Federal Court.
 A freezing order is normally obtained ex parte without notice to the respondent, before service of the originating process, because notice or service may prompt the feared dissipation or dealing with assets.
 A freezing order or an ancillary order may be limited to assets in Australia or in a defined part of Australia, or may extend to assets anywhere in the world, and may cover all assets without limitation, assets of a particular class, or specific assets.
 It would therefore be possible for a freezing order to encompass bank accounts as well as assets such as real property, art, securities or motor vehicles.
 Such orders would, however, normally allow for access to funds for reasonable expenses, living costs and payments in the ordinary course of a defendant or third party’s business.
 A court may also order a freezing order against a third party, where it can be established that there is a risk that a judgment or prospective judgment may be unsatisfied as a result of a third party’s power, possession or influence over the assets in question.
 The power to issue a freezing order is a function of courts’ authority to prevent an abuse of the court process by the frustration of court-ordered remedies.
 A freezing order will be made only to preserve the status quo for the purpose of resolving a substantive cause of action brought by the plaintiff, and not as a stand-alone remedy.

-The criteria for the issue of a freezing order is similar to the ordinary principles for the grant of interim relief, as discussed above, although the potentially serious impact on a defendant’s property rights raises the threshold for the granting of a freezing order.
+The criteria for the issue of a freezing order is similar to the ordinary principles for the grant of interim relief, as discussed above, although the potentially serious impact on a defendant's property rights raises the threshold for the granting of a freezing order.
 This may be overcome by an undertaking as to damages given by the applicant of the freezing order, where the applicant undertakes to submit to such order (if any) as the court may consider to be just for the payment of compensation (to be assessed by the court or as it may direct) to any person affected by the operation of the order.
-The High Court of Australia described freezing orders as 'a drastic remedy which should not be granted lightly.'
+The High Court of Australia described freezing orders as '"a drastic remedy which should not be granted lightly".
 Broadly and generally, an applicant must show that:

 • the applicant has a good arguable case (in the substantive cause of action);